Exact Sequence Interpolation with Transformers: Introduction

-Assumption \textit{i)} is very mild: if $X^{j}=X^{j'}$ and $Y^j = Y^{j'}$, then one of the sequences can be dropped without changing \Cref{pb:exactInterp}.
-If instead, $X^j=X^{j'}$ and $Y^j \neq Y^{j'}$, then \Cref{pb:exactInterp} trivially has no solution.
-Assumption \textit{ii)} is also mild since positional encoding \cite{press2022trainshorttestlong} usually ensures that tokens in a sequence are distinct.
+Assumption \textit{i)} could be replaced with the weaker requirement that $X^j=X^{j'}$ implies $Y^j = Y^{j'}$.
+This condition is necessary to ensure that \Cref{pb:exactInterp} is solvable.
+However, if $X^{j}=X^{j'}$ and $Y^j = Y^{j'}$, then the pair $(X^{j'}, Y^{j'})$ can be dropped from the dataset without changing \Cref{pb:exactInterp} to ensure that Assumption \textit{i)} holds.
+Assumptions \textit{ii)} and \textit{iii)} are mild since positional encoding \cite{press2022trainshorttestlong} usually ensures that tokens in a sequence are distinct.
 The pairwise-distinctness requirement is not essential: with minor proof edits (at the cost of heavier notation), repeated tokens in an input sequence $X^j$ can be replaced by a single token with more ``mass''.
 Concretely, replace the constant $1/|\mathcal{C}_i(X,A)|$ in \Cref{eq:hardmaxFormulation} with $w_\ell/\sum_{k \in \mathcal{C}_i(X,A)} w_k$, where $w_\ell$ counts the number of times token $x_\ell$ is repeated.

-\subsection{Main Results}
+\subsection{Main results}

-We solve \Cref{pb:exactInterp} for datasets satisfying \Cref{ass:dataset} in dimension $d\geq 2$\footnote{The case $d=1$ is of limited practical interest, so the restriction is mild.} using a transformer that alternates single-head self-attention and feed-forward layers with ReLU activations and trainable residual connections.
+We solve \Cref{pb:exactInterp} for datasets satisfying \Cref{ass:dataset} in dimension $d\geq 2$\footnote{The case $d=1$ is of limited practical interest, so the restriction is mild.} using a transformer with $\smash{\mathcal{O}(d \sum_j m_j)}$ parameters that alternates single-head self-attention and feed-forward layers with ReLU activations and trainable residual connections.
 We refer to a single pair of feed-forward and self-attention layers as a transformer \textit{block}.
 Details of the architecture are described in \Cref{sec:tfArchitecture}.

 We analyze two cases, depending on whether the self-attention layers are defined using a hardmax or a softmax attention mechanism.
-We begin with the hardmax case, which, although not used in practice, offers a simpler geometric structure that facilitates the analysis \cite{alcalde2025clustering}.
-Then, we extend the result to the softmax case, which is in line with standard transformer architectures.
-The two cases are closely related, since the hardmax function arises as a temperature parameter $\tau > 0$ in the softmax function tends to zero~\cite{elfadelSoftmax1993}.
+While only the latter is used in practice, the former allows for a simpler geometric intuition that facilitates analysis~\cite{alcalde2025clustering}.
+Additionally, ``hardmax transformers'' are closely related to ``softmax transformers'' because the hardmax function arises when the so-called temperature parameter in the softmax function tends to zero~\cite{elfadelSoftmax1993}.